MikyMikeMusic/My-Cpp-Codes-For-UnrealEngine/README.md

 - SoundManager: This project implements a sound management system (simulating the MaxHeap tree data structure) for Unreal Engine.
 The system manages a series of sound effects, each with an associated priority, and can play the sound effect with the highest priority or all sound effects in order of priority.
 The system uses a pool of nodes to optimize memory allocation.
 - MyModule : A brief example of using OOP principles, such as composition, aggregation, interfaces, decoupling, and modularity.
 Just referring to the latter I exported folder with the created module with all its dependencies on other modules.
+- SoundSource with Graph Dfs : The class has methods to initialize and position sound sources, perform a depth-first search (DFS), play a sound, and print the position of a sound source.
+Sound sources are created for each sound provided, positioned at random locations within a defined range, and connected to each other.
+The depth-first search is performed starting from a specified sound source, playing the sound and printing the position of each visited sound source.

 Feel free to explore and use these codes for your portfolio or personal projects!